search

 Europa celebrates...

 ...Bad Ischl and the Salzkammergut as its Capital of Culture.
-For the first time in history, the prestigious title goes to an inner-alpine, rural region.
-The result is a cultural region that reinvents itself through the interaction of art, culture, economy and tourism.
+For the first time in history, the prestigious title was awarded to an inner-Alpine, rural region.
+The result is a cultural region that has reinvented itself through the interplay of art, culture, business and tourism.
+With a programme fed by international impulses that brought new voices and perspectives to the Salzkammergut. and tourism.
 With a programme fed by international impulses that bring new voices and perspectives to the Salzkammergut.

 Europa is a Phoenician king's daughter of Greek mythology.
 She fell in love with the god Zeus, who approached her in the form of a bull.
 Today, Europa and the bull are a symbol of a united Europe.